tawi1/DotsTrafficCity/docs/source/pedestrianInfo.rst

 Animation authoring
 """""""""""""""""""

-* Add your animation to `AnimationState` script file.
+* Add your animation to the `AnimationState` script file.
 * In the scene find:

 	.. image:: /images/pedestrian/animation/PedestrianAnimationStateAuthoring.png
 	`Hub/Configs/PedestrianConfigs/PedestrianAnimationStateAuthoring`.

-* Add your animation to the list & enter condition to start the animation from the assigned `Animator`:
+* Add your animation to the list & enter conditions to start the animation from the assigned `Animator`:

 	.. image:: /images/pedestrian/animation/PedestrianAnimationStateLegacyExample.png